Two-party system: United States

-The United States has two dominant political parties; historically, there have been few instances in which third party candidates won an election.
+The United States today currently operates on a de-facto two party system under Republicans and Democrats and has two dominant political parties; historically, there have been few instances in which third party candidates won an election.
 In the First Party System, only Alexander Hamilton's Federalist Party and Thomas Jefferson's Democratic-Republican Party were significant political parties.
 Toward the end of the First Party System, the Democratic-Republicans were dominant (primarily under the presidency of James Monroe).

 Under the Second Party System, the Democratic-Republican Party split during the 1824 United States presidential election into Adams' Men and Jackson's Men.
 In the 1828 presidential election, the modern Democratic Party formed in support of Andrew Jackson.
 The National Republicans were formed in support of John Quincy Adams.
 After the National Republicans collapsed, the Whig Party and the Free Soil Party quickly formed and collapsed.

 In 1854, the Third Party System began when the modern Republican Party formed from a loose coalition of former Whigs, Free Soilers and other anti-slavery activists.
 The Republicans quickly became the dominant party nationally, and Abraham Lincoln became the first Republican President in the 1860 presidential election.
 The Democrats held a strong, loyal coalition in the Solid South.
 This period saw the American Civil War where the South (which was mostly dominated by the Southern Democrats) attempted to secede as the Confederate States of America, in an attempt to preserve racial slavery.
 The South lost the war and were forced to end slavery, and during the following Reconstruction Era the Republicans remained the most popular party nationally while the Democrats remained dominant in the South.

 During the Fourth Party System from about 1896 to 1932, the Republicans remained the dominant presidential party, although Democrats Grover Cleveland and Woodrow Wilson were both elected to two terms (non-consecutively in the case of the former).

 The 1932 United States elections saw the onset of the Fifth Party System and a long period of Democratic dominance due to the New Deal Coalition.
 Democrat President Franklin D. Roosevelt won landslides in four consecutive elections.
 Other than the two terms of Republican Dwight Eisenhower from 1953 to 1961, Democrats retained firm control of the presidency until the mid-1960s.
 In Congress, Democrats retained majorities in both houses for 60 years until the Republican Revolution, broken only by brief Republican majorities.